 "I just (saw) blood all over the bed, blood all over the wall.
 It was nothing we could do.
 No one knows (why he did it)," Yarbro said.
 "You know, God wants us to forgive all.
 She forgave (the suspect) for his past.
 She believed he changed into a better man.
 My mom was the type (of person) that everybody she got around she changed their life in some type of way.
 She believed that he changed."

 The suspect then fled on foot, but was apprehended at the intersection of North Arlington Avenue and Devington Road, not far from the scene of the crime.

-Tony Degrafereed was arrested on preliminary charges of murder in connection with the death of his wife and was being held without bond.
+Tony Degrafreed was arrested on preliminary charges of murder in connection with the death of his wife and was being held without bond.

-According to court documents, Tony Degrafereed was convicted in the 1995 murder of his previous wife.
+According to court documents, Tony Degrafreed was convicted in the 1995 murder of his previous wife.
 He was sentenced to 30 years in prison, but only served 11 years.

 Ind.
 Gov. Mike Pence is speaking at a rally in Fort Wayne, Indiana.

 Two men were arrested for selling drugs to undercover officers in a Muncie Walmart parking lot Wednesday.